tesseract-ocr/tessdoc/Home.md

 brew install tesseract
 ```

+Training directories can be found using `brew list tesseract`
+Possible location can be `/usr/local/Cellar/tesseract/3.05.02/share/tessdata/`

 ## Windows

 Installer for Windows for Tesseract 3.05-02 and Tesseract 4.00-beta are available from [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
 These include the training tools.
 Both 32-bit and 64-bit installers are available.